Oscar Peterson: Duos, trios, and quartets

 Peterson also worked in duos with Sam Jones, Niels-Henning Ørsted Pedersen, Joe Pass, Irving Ashby, Count Basie, and Herbie Hancock.

 He considered the trio with Brown and Ellis "the most stimulating" and productive setting for public performances and studio recordings.
 In the early 1950s, he began performing with Brown and drummer Charlie Smith as the Oscar Peterson Trio.
-Shortly afterward Smith was replaced by guitarist Irving Ashby, who had been a member of the Nat King Cole Trio.
+Shortly afterwards, Smith was replaced by guitarist Irving Ashby, who had been a member of the Nat King Cole Trio.
 Ashby, who was a swing guitarist, was soon replaced by Kessel.
 Their last recording, On the Town with the Oscar Peterson Trio, recorded live at the Town Tavern in Toronto, captured a remarkable degree of emotional as well as musical understanding among three players.

 When Ellis departed in 1958, they hired drummer Ed Thigpen because they felt no guitarist could compare to Ellis.
-Brown and Thigpen worked with Peterson on his albums Night Train and Canadiana Suite.
-Both left in 1965 and were replaced by bassist Sam Jones and drummer Louis Hayes (and later, drummer Bobby Durham).
+Brown and Thigpen worked with Peterson on his albums Night Train (1963) and Canadiana Suite (1965).
+Both Brown and Thigpen left in 1965 and were replaced by bassist Sam Jones and drummer Louis Hayes (and later, drummer Bobby Durham).
 The trio performed together until 1970.
-In 1969 Peterson recorded Motions and Emotions with orchestral arrangements of "Yesterday" and "Eleanor Rigby" by The Beatles.
+In 1969, Peterson recorded Motions and Emotions with orchestral arrangements of "Yesterday" and "Eleanor Rigby" by The Beatles.
 In the fall of 1970, Peterson's trio released the album Tristeza on Piano.
 Jones and Durham left in 1970.

-In the 1970s Peterson formed a trio with guitarist Joe Pass and bassist Niels-Henning Ørsted Pedersen.
+In the 1970s.
+Peterson formed a trio with guitarist Joe Pass and bassist Niels-Henning Ørsted Pedersen.
 This trio emulated the success of the 1950s trio with Brown and Ellis and gave acclaimed performances at festivals.
 Their album The Trio won the 1974 Grammy Award for Best Jazz Performance by a Group.
 On April 22, 1978, Peterson performed in the interval act for the Eurovision Song Contest 1978 that was broadcast live from the Palais des congrès de Paris.
-In 1974 he added British drummer Martin Drew.
+In 1974, he added British drummer Martin Drew.
 This quartet toured and recorded extensively worldwide.
-Pass said in a 1976 interview, "The only guys I've heard who come close to total mastery of their instruments are Art Tatum and Peterson".
+Pass said in a 1976 interview: "The only guys I've heard who come close to total mastery of their instruments are Art Tatum and Peterson."